Indonesia: Flores + Komodo + Bali - July 2011

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-"And how long do you have to walk to see Kelimutu?"
+"And how long do you have to walk, to see the Kelimutu?"
 "No, 10-15 minutes maximum."
 I am wary of Indonesian minutes, often elastics.
 But Matheus Misir, my driver-guide in Flores, is right.
 The spectacular volcano Kelimutu, with its three craters, which form giant basins for three lakes with strange colors, is an easy walk.

 Perfect!
 I am a diver, not a trekker...